How Much Does A Food Truck Cost? A Break Down Of Why A Quality Food Truck Comes With A Price Tag

-At the end of the day this is an optional cost, however, it can make the biggest difference when it comes to marketing and brand recognition.
-You can save this cost not wrapping your food truck or using a cheaper option like logo stickers OR you can get an epic wrap that will make stand out in the crowd.
+This is an optional cost, however, it can make the biggest difference when it comes to marketing and brand recognition.
+You can save this cost by not wrapping your food truck or using a cheaper option like logo stickers OR you can get an epic wrap that will make you stand out in the crowd.

 There are many elements to this cost.
 Each food truck set-up is different depending on your food and menu.
 Ultimately this price will come down to the quality of the equipment.
 Don’t be fooled, domestic equipment is a NO GO ZONE.
-Do your research and find the type of quality of commercial equipment you desire to use.
+Do your research and find the type of quality, commercial equipment you desire.

 This is where the price creeps up.
 Generators are essential for any food truck operation.
-Some events have power, and some don’t.
-It’s important to be picky when choosing which brand of generator, you are going to use.
-Of course, there are cost saving options, however these typically are LOUD, they rattle and won’t last an entire event.
+Some events have power and some don’t.
+It’s important to be picky when choosing which brand of generator you are going to use.
+Of course there are cost saving options, however these are typically LOUD, they rattle and won’t last an entire event.
 Higher quality generators designed to be running in a moving vehicle that are quiet and long-lasting come with a price tag.
-This investment will save you the hassle and money in the long run.
+This investment will save you hassle and money in the long run.

 If you are building yourself you can definitely save money here, shop around and find a good price.
 It’s particularly important to take into account weight.
-The more you can save weight on the paneling the less stress later on, trust us!
+The more you can save weight on the panelling, the less stress later – trust us!
 Spending more on a light-weight paneling is the way to go.

 Labour: $0 – $20,000

 Building a food truck yourself will save you a tonne of money BUT you need to know what you are doing.
 These are a complicated, unique and meticulous unit to build.
 Many requirements must be followed to ensure it is compliant and built to code.
-In the long run, using professionally qualified tradesmen will ensure the end product is a quality build and will pass legislation, it just comes with a price tag.
+Using professionally qualified tradesmen will ensure the end product is a quality build and will pass legislation…it just comes with a price tag.

 A food truck can cost anywhere between $25,000 and $150,000.
-America being the hub of food trucks, see’s prices up to $250,000.
+America being the hub of food trucks sees prices up to $250,000.
 All the costs do vary, you can save cost on one component and spend more on another.
-At the end of the of the day, you WILL pay for what you get.
+Just remember, at the end of the of the day, you WILL get what you pay for.